 To mitigate this issue, it is crucial to test porous aggregates for their freeze-thaw resistance using methods like the sodium sulfate soundness test or the ASTM C666 rapid freezing and thawing test.

-Aggregates that exhibit excessive loss or damage during these tests should be avoided in concrete exposed to freezing conditions.
+Avoid using aggregates that show excessive loss or damage during these tests when exposing concrete to freezing conditions.
 Alternatively, the use of air-entraining admixtures can improve the freeze-thaw durability of concrete by providing a network of protective air bubbles.

-Aggregates used in concrete or in pavements should meet certain standards and specifications in order to provide necessary quality and performance requirements.
+Aggregates used in concrete or in pavements should meet certain standards and specifications to provide necessary quality and performance requirements.

-Various tests are conducted on aggregates to determine the physical and mechanical properties of the aggregates, as they play an important role in the selection of materials for construction projects.
+Various tests are conducted on aggregates to determine their physical and mechanical properties, which play an important role in the selection of materials for construction projects.

 Test on Coarse Aggregate for Concrete